omarvides/resume/README.md

 ### Lead Software Engineer
   __Jun 2014 - December 2014__
-  Leaded the team on daily activities and solutions design
+  Leaded the team on daily activities and solutions design, In charge of managing communication and requirements with partners and designing B2B integration solutions.

 ------